 We believe that all of this information does confirm that Alex Romane did create the Jungle/Drum and Bass genre while experimenting with Progressive Hardcore and as such, we have always been very interested to hear from anyone regarding the existence of any track produced by another artist during 1990/91 that contains the 3 fundamental components that initially defined Jungle/Drum and Bass music:

 3. 140+ BPM

-In a UK industry now largely ran by the pro-government BBC, working along-side pro-government corporates and banks and, with the de-politicalisation of Hip Hop music [via the emergence of Hip Pop acts such as Jay-Z, Kanye West and others] and, now with the watering-down of Drum and Bass music [via the BBC, Pete Waterman, other producers and mainstream music 'journalists'], did you really expect them to tell you the truth?
+In a UK music industry now largely ran by the pro-government BBC working along-side pro-government corporates and banks and, with the de-politicalisation of Hip Hop music [via the emergence of Hip Pop acts such as Jay-Z, Kanye West and others] and, now with the watering-down of Drum and Bass music [via the BBC, Pete Waterman, other producers and mainstream music 'journalists'], did you really expect them to tell you the truth?
 As with Hip Hop music, Jungle/Drum and Bass was a highly politically-charged music that was never about self-promotion, sex, good nights-out, cars, jewellery or wealth expressed through material status on any level and was always only about social politics - as is true Hip Hop and Drum and Bass today.